TulipaEnergy/TulipaEnergyModel.jl/docs/src/formulation.md

 These constraints apply to assets in a group using the investment method $\mathcal{G}^{\text{ai}}$.
 They help impose an investment potential of a spatial area commonly shared by several assets that can be invested there.

+> **Note**: These constraints are applied to the investments each year.
+The model does not yet have investment limits to a group's accumulated invested capacity.

 ##### Minimum Investment Limit of a Group

 ```math